 Performance Evaluation: As MIDAS is a market informed product there is no formal “settlement” process.
 The retail customer is compensated by either bill reduction or by emissions reductions.
 If a customer or aggregator chose to market this resource through PDR-LSR or LSR 2.0, performance evaluation would rely on CAISO designated evaluation.
 In a more advanced version of the pilot, customers could be exposed to real-time wholesale prices and receive a contract for differences on the real-time rate.
 This would enable customers to capture energy price savings for performance.

 GHG Impacts: This type of product could make demand flexible in a way that it follows near real time carbon signals; aligning consumption to actual grid carbon intensity is much more impactful than an accounting-based system.
-This product can appeal to customers whom may be inelastic to price signals but responsive to environmental signals.
+This product can appeal to customers who may be inelastic to price signals but responsive to environmental signals.

 Regulatory Readiness: The primary regulatory challenge of a MIDAS pilot is the need to fund the development of necessary APIs so that smart devices can receive necessary signals from the program administrator.